Note that you can click on each object on the map to obtain details about it.

 This route is a new addition to the Trans Canada Trail, connecting Castlegar directly with Nelson.
 This route effectively replaces the original route south from Castlegar to Trail, then east to Salmo and north to Nelson.
 The Castlegar-Trail route is still in the process of being officially connected, and the Salmo-Nelson route will remain designated as a spur to the main TCT route.

 For trail users arriving from the west, the route leaves the Columbia & Western rail trail at its eastern terminus, running along Arrow Lakes Drive towards downtown Castlegar.
 Instead of continuing along Columbia Ave, the route swings south (technically still Arrow Lakes Drive) and uses a pedestrian tunnel under the CP Railway.
 Arriving in downtown, the route heads north past City Hall, the Railway Museum and joins a pedestrian walkway along the Robson Bridge, crossing the Columbia River.
-The route connects to the Waldie Island Trail (walkers only, bicyclists use the highway to Brilliant Road) and runs along Brilliant Road to the Historic Brilliant Suspension Bridge.
+Once on the opposite side of the river, the route connects to the Waldie Island Trail (walkers only, bicyclists use the highway to Brilliant Road) and runs along Brilliant Road to the Historic Brilliant Suspension Bridge.

 The route to Nelson from this point follows the Skattebo Reach Trail, which runs from Castlegar's Brilliant Suspension Bridge, east along the Kootenay River to the small community of Glade.
 On the far side of Glade, the Ward's Ferry trail runs to the Rover Creek Forest Service Road, which connects to Blewett Road, near the Canal lands west of the community of Blewett.
 Both of these trails are HIKING ONLY.
 No camping is available along the trails.